Martha's Laundry Room Redo: Her Best Tips for Organizing a Small Space

 Laundry Room Basics

 This compact space has everything you need and makes the most of every inch.
 Above the washer and dryer, sturdy, deep shelving holds the soaps, cleaning supplies, and towels that are used often; each shelving unit has a handy row of pegs for hanging items.
-A cabinet in the corner provides more storage -- and a surface for folding.
-An oversize homemade ironing board tops the washer and dryer, giving plenty of room for pressing tablecloths and other large linens; a smaller board is good for shirtsleeves and collars.
+A cabinet in the corner provides more storage and a surface for folding.
+A homemade ironing board tops the washer and dryer, giving plenty of room for pressing tablecloths and other large linens; a smaller board is good for shirtsleeves and collars.

 Martha prefers unscented laundry products, but if you like a little fragrance, make it something you really love.
 Buy unscented dryer sheets and add a drop or two of organic essential oil in your favorite scent.